 Change Your World in an MIT Classroom

-This self-directed program allows ASP Fellows to learn from the Institute’s renowned faculty and cutting-edge research.
+This semester-by-semester, self-directed program allows ASP Fellows to learn from the Institute’s renowned faculty and cutting-edge research.

 Unlike degree programs, there are no required classes - students apply to specific classes that they have identified from the MIT course catalog.
 These are the same classes taken by MIT's graduate and undergraduate students.

 All classes are held on campus here in Cambridge.

 Students pursue academic and professional goals that they have set for themselves and may apply to classes from the full MIT course catalog.